When you sweat at night. What to do if you sweat a lot in your sleep

 May occur:

-as a result of overheating
+as a result of overheating,

 Night sweats are a sign of menopause

-Excessive sweating at night - hormonal causes
+Increased sweating at night - hormonal causes

-Cancer and excessive night sweats
+Cancer and excessive sweating at night

 Other causes of night sweats